UNISvalbard/Geo-SfM/content/lessons/l1/tutorial.md

 ### Aligning photos

-With the photos now imported into Metashape and analysed, we can proceed with the alignment process.
+With the photos now imported into Metashape and analyzed, we can proceed with the alignment process.
 This process goes through all images in the project and tries to identify *common features*.
 In Metashape this first requires the estimation of camera positions for each photo, which are then used to build a *sparse cloud*.
 Select *Align Photos...* in the *Workflow* menu.